 Over the last couple of decades, one of the most significant trends in the global audiovisual market has been the growth of sports coverage.
 This has gone hand in hand with the general commercialization of sport and has developed at an ever increasing pace since the worldwide liberalization of audiovisual markets.

 The expansion of sports media, television in particular, has made sport omnipresent in most, if not all, countries.
 In effect, the enormous popularity of sport has become a substantial economic resource and this has driven the economy of professional sport in such a way that it is now heavily reliant upon the income generated by broadcasting, sponsoring and merchandising.

 Consequently, sports as an economic sector has transformed from the traditional model into the more global Media-Corporations-Merchandising-Markets (MCCM) model that primarily relies on the exploitation of media rights, sponsorship and merchandising, and no longer depends on a direct, monetary exchange with spectators.

 In the United States,gate revenues outweigh television income since several professional sports leagues, including MLB (baseball) and NBA (basketball), prefer the benefits of free-to-air broadcasting to pay- television services.
 Whereas media revenues dominate the European sports industry.

-Today, the sports industry has developed into a wide-reaching business affecting multiple economic branches with numerous stakeholders, including sporting organisations, media corporations, marketing agencies, health organisations, clothing manufacturers and travel agencies, competing for a share of this lucrative market.
+Today, the sports industry has developed into a wide-reaching business affecting multiple economic branches with numerous stakeholders, including sporting organizations, media corporations, marketing agencies, health organizations, clothing manufacturers and travel agencies, competing for a share of this lucrative market.